$whoami

 $ls -lt publications

 1. Jubayer Mahmod and Matthew Hicks.
 UnTrustZone: Systematic Accelerated Aging to Expose On-chip Secrets.
-To appear: IEEE Security and Privacy (Oakland'24).
+IEEE Security and Privacy (Oakland'24).

 2. Jubayer Mahmod and Matthew Hicks.
 SRAM Imprinting for System Protection and Differentiation.
-To appear: ACM ASIA Conference on Computer and Communications Security (AsiaCCS'24).
+ACM ASIA Conference on Computer and Communications Security (AsiaCCS'24).

 3. Jubayer Mahmod and Matthew Hicks.
 Invisible Bits: Hiding Secret Messages in SRAM’s Analog Domain.
 International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS).
 March 2022.